 - Other sensitive data that relates to your business, such as financial information or details about company strategy and major transactions — such as mergers and acquisitions (M&A).

 Next up is context.
-When you’re creating data loss prevention policies related to your organization’s use of Office 365, you need to define how data can be accessed, and by whom, based on the sensitivity level of that information.
+When you’re creating data loss prevention policies related to your organisation’s use of Office 365, you need to define how data can be accessed, and by whom, based on the sensitivity level of that information.
 Some key questions to ask when determining context include:

 - Who can have access to sensitive data?
 For example, U.S. members of your company’s human resources (HR) team may not be permitted to view the employee files of individuals working for your business in Europe.)

 - Who should we watch closely?
-These individuals may include VIPs in your organization, admins with high privileges (such as IT, HR and finance admins and executive admins), Very Attacked People™ (VAPs), workers whose accounts have been compromised before, and individuals on the corporate watch list.
+These individuals may include VIPs in your organisation, admins with high privileges (such as IT, HR and finance admins and executive admins), Very Attacked People™ (VAPs), workers whose accounts have been compromised before, and individuals on the corporate watch list.

 - What networks and devices are allowed to connect to the platform?
 Some best practices include isolating access for unmanaged devices and read-only viewing for sensitive data.